Triage in screening for colorectal cancer

 for diagnostic colonoscopy due to CRC-symptoms, as well.

 Presumably, use of the TRAIGE-concept in selection for diagnostic colonoscopy at CRC-symptoms

 could (as well as in screening derived colonoscopies) reduce the total amount of needed colonoscopies.

 For the purpose of validating the options in using the TRIAGE concept for a more accurate selection

 also for diagnostic colonoscopy among subjects with symptoms of CRC:

-we have designed a 2-3 year validation study—which will be initiated as a pilot
+we have designed a 2-3 year validation study—which was initiated as a pilot late

 The Endoscopy IV-project